psychemedia/island-storynotes/odo.md

 https://vergentis.ucam.edu/revistas/numero1/spoliation-and-disseisin.pdf
 In 1072, or a little later, a trial took place [The trial is recorded in various chronicles; see VAN CAENEGEM, R.C., English Lawsuits from William I to Richard I (1066-1199), §5, in the first of two Selden Society publications (abbrev.
-SS with volume number & year of publication) 106 (published 1990)] between Lanfranc and William’s half-brother, Odo
+SS with volume number & year of publication) 106 (published 1990)] between Lanfranc and William's half-brother, Odo
 (in French texts, Odon or Eudes) a son of William the Conqueror's mother Herleva by Herluin de Conteville.
 Lanfranc3 was Abbot of Caen, but William I wanted him as archbishop of Canterbury in place of Stigand, the last pre-conquest archbishop.
 Lanfranc was born in Pavia, a